sigfrido/drf-sebastian/README.md

 **Note**: This is a third-party extension for Django REST Framework, and is not an official Django REST Framework project.

-> *"I'm DRF Sebastian.
-I make friends.
-They're GUI elements.
-> My friends are GUI elements.
-I make them."*
+> "I make... friends.
+They're GUIs.
+My friends are GUIs.
+I make them."
 D. R. F. Sebastian

-> "More API than API" is our motto.
-> Our GUI elements are replicants of the API endpoints.
+> "If we give them custom templates, we’d create a cushion, a pillow for their functionalities and consequently we can control them better."
 E. Tyrell

-> "API endpoints with a skin: skin jobs, for short".
+> "Skin jobs - API endpoints with a skin."
 H. Bryant

 ## Summary

-Sebastian is a Django/DRF snap-in that eliminates API/GUI logic duplication by auto-generating server-side HTML interfaces and interface abstraction data from existing DRF ViewSets and Serializers.
+Sebastian is a Django/DRF snap-in that eliminates API/GUI logic duplication by auto-generating server-side HTML interfaces and interface abstraction data from DRF ViewSets and Serializers.
+The GUI endpoints are "replicants" of the corresponding API endpoints.

-It provides a declarative mapping between API endpoints and GUI elements (lists, details, forms, actions) without requiring separate forms, views, or templates, except where customization is needed.
+Sebastian provides a declarative mapping between API endpoints and GUI elements (lists, details, forms, actions) without requiring separate forms, views, or templates, except where specialized customization is needed.

-The main concept with Sebastian is: Implement your business logic in your DRF API, enrich it with GUI context metadata, and get both JSON endpoints and HTML interface automatically.
+The main concept with Sebastian is: Implement your business logic in your DRF API, enrich it with GUI context metadata, and get an HTML GUI automatically.

 ## Comparison to Alternatives